brianshumate/vaultron/README.md

        VAULT_CA_CERT="$(pwd)/black_lion/tls/ca.pem"
 ```

-You can instead source the `ion_darts` script to do all of this for you:
+You can instead source the `ion_darts` script to do all of this for you.

 ```
 . ./ion_darts
 ```

-which should output details like this:
+which should output details like this example.

 ```plaintext
 [vaultron] [+] Exported Vaultron environment variables: